Extreme Points in Multi-Dimensional Screening: Model and Preliminaries

-associated with an IC and IR mechanism as (the closure of) the set of allocations that are commonly made by all mechanisms in its payoff-equivalence class.
-For example, if the \textbf{menu size} $|\menu(x)|$ is finite, then the menu simply consists of the allocations that are made by the mechanism with strictly positive probability (cf. \cite[Definition 7]{daskalakis2017strong}).
+Equivalently, for the associated indirect utility function $U$, $ \menu(x)=\cl\{\nabla U(\theta):\: U \text{ is differentiable at } \theta\}. $ See \Cref{lem:isomorphisms} in \Cref{sec:proof_sketches}.} of a mechanism $x\in\mathcal{X}$ as its \textbf{essential menu} $\menu(x)$.
+Compared to the range $x(\Theta)$, the essential range filters out allocations made only to the measure zero set of indifferent types.
+For instance, if the \textbf{menu size} $|\menu(x)|$ is finite, then the essential menu is the set of allocations that are made by the mechanism with strictly positive probability (cf.\ \citet[Definition 7]{daskalakis2017strong}).
+For brevity, we henceforth omit the qualifier ``essential.''

-We henceforth identify payoff-equivalent mechanisms, i.e., $x=x'$ if $x(\theta)=x'(\theta)$ for almost every $\theta\in\Theta$, and write $\mathcal{X}$ for the set of payoff-equivalence classes of IC and IR mechanisms.\footnote{See \Cref{app:menus} for a brief discussion of tie-breaking.} In \Cref{app:topologies}, we show that $\mathcal{X}$ is $L^1$-compact and convex.
-Therefore, a solution to \eqref{eq:OPT} exists and can be found among the extreme points of $\mathcal{X}$ (Bauer's maximum principle).
+\begin{remark}[Individual Rationality] In some screening problems, there may be a veto allocation $\ubar a\in A$ that the agent can enforce unilaterally.
+For these problems, the revelation principle implies that IC mechanisms $x:\Theta\to A$ must also be \textbf{individually rational (IR)}: